How to make a candle: Beeswax Tea Light Candles

 I prepare the tin or plastic tea light molds for pouring by placing parchment paper on a baking sheet.
 Then I put the cups on the parchment paper.
 This way any spilled wax will lift off the parchment paper when cool, and I can remelt it.

 I use a smaller measuring cup to dip the wax out of the tin where the wax is melting.
-This is easier to control and I have less spills.
+This is easier to control and I have fewer spills.
 Some sources say to melt beeswax to 170°F. I don’t measure the temperature of my wax.
 If it’s melted, it’s the right temperature.

 Pour the wax into the tea light cup.
 Don’t overflow the cups.
 The wick should remain upright.